 Simple English definitions for legal terms

-Read a random definition: property control trust
+Read a random definition: preliminary inquiry

 A Sunday-closing law is a rule that says businesses cannot operate on Sundays.
 These laws used to be common, but many courts have found them to be invalid because they are based on religion (Sunday being the Christian Sabbath).
 However, if the law is enacted for a non-religious purpose, such as giving workers a day of rest, it may be considered constitutional.
 Other names for this type of law include blue law, Sabbath law, Sunday law, and Lord's Day Act.